Introduction

 Purpose

-The Victorian and Australian Governments are providing financial relief to households through the Prolonged Power Outage Payment (PPOP) following the heatwave, bushfire, and wind events that occurred in Victoria from 7-10 January 2026.
+The Victorian and Australian Governments are providing financial relief to households and businesses through the Prolonged Power Outage Payment (PPOP) following the heatwave, bushfire, and wind events that occurred in Victoria from 7-10 January 2026.

 Payments are for each cumulative 7-day period per electricity account holder, up to a maximum of 3 payments.
 The overall time without power does not need to be a continuous 7-day period, as long as the days without power add up to 7 days.